ayrka39/iOSND-5/README.md

 Mom's Weather
 -------------

-Mom's Weather is an iOS app developed as a Udacity course project.
+Mom's Weather is an iOS app developed as [a Udacity course](https://www.udacity.com/course/ios-developer-nanodegree--nd003) project.

 ### Notice ###

-You needs Xcode 8.1 and above for this app.
+You need Xcode 8.1 and above for this app.

 ### Usage ###